Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Entry into the interpretive field may occur through direct perception, memory, testimony, audit, ledger, sensor, platform data, institutional review, model output, certification, reputation, or relational knowledge.

-The Signal Horizon is the operational point within this boundary process at which an observed trace becomes evaluatively active.
+For purposes of realised interpretation, this point may be called the Signal Horizon: the operational point within the boundary process at which an observed trace becomes evaluatively active.
 Before this point, an outcome may exist as event, trace, record, observation, or available information.
 At the Signal Horizon, it reaches the observer's evaluation principle and becomes capable of altering expectation, trust, credibility, credit, refusal, caution, repair, sanction, or withdrawal.

 The boundary is observer-bound.
 The same realised outcome may enter one observer's interpretive field while remaining unavailable to another.
 A bank may observe a repayment record that a family member never sees.
 A family may observe care or neglect that a formal institution never records.
 A platform may register behavioural traces invisible to ordinary participants.